Labyrinths & Liontaurs

 Settlement

-Whether part of your Demense or simply a place to visit once and then move on, it is useful to be able to describe the civilized places of the world, from tiny hamlets to major cities:
+A Settlement may be a part of your Demense, or a home town, or a fabulous big city, or simply a place to visit once and then move on.
+In all these examples, it is useful to be able to describe the civilized places of the world, from tiny hamlets to major cities:

 Settlement Population Ranges